Mesothelioma Diagnosis

 • Empower you with information and questions to ask your cancer care team

-• Help you navigate your insurance to understand what tests will be covered
+• Help you navigate insurance to understand which tests will be covered

 • Walk you through what to expect during different scans and procedures